pluemmoo/Stable-Diffusion/Readme.md

   ```
 We give the U-Net not only the noisified image but also the time Step At which it was notified so the image the U-Net needs some way to understand this time step so this is why this time step which is a number will be converted into an embedding by using this layer.
 [Implementation](#TimeEmbedding-Class)

-It just like the positional encoding off the Transformer model.
-This time tells the model at which step we arrived in the denoisification
+It just like the positional encoding of the Transformer model.
+This time tells the model at which step we arrived in the denoisification.

+Diffusion Process:

+- Stable diffusion works by gradually adding noise to an initial image (often pure noise) and then progressively removing it in a controlled manner.
+- This noise removal process is guided by a series of steps, each with a specific noise level.

+Time Embeddings as Step Information:

+- Time embeddings are vector representations that encode information about the current step within the noise removal schedule.
+- These embeddings are fed into the U-Net model alongside the image data itself.
+- By incorporating this information, the U-Net can learn how to remove noise effectively based on the specific stage of the diffusion process.

+Benefits of Time Embeddings:

+- Improved Control: Time embeddings provide the model with more precise control over the noise removal process at each step.
+- Stable Training: They can help the model learn a more stable and predictable way to remove noise, leading to better convergence during training.

    ```py
     def forward(self, latent, context, time):